kohkimakimoto/inertia-echo/README.md

 	"github.com/labstack/echo/v4"
 )

-// I recommend to define the alias of `inertia.MustGet` for simplify the code.
+// I recommend to define the alias of `inertia.MustGet` to simplify the code.
 // The code examples in this document are written with this alias. var Inertia = inertia.MustGet